-If you are considering the purchase of a property in Portugal and you need to contract a home insurance policy, there are many issues to consider.
+If you are considering buying a property in Portugal and you need to contract a home insurance policy, there are many issues to consider.
 It’s essential that you know the home insurance requirements, legal issues, and market offers in Portugal.
 We work with professional insurance partners to assist you how to find insurance.
-Please don’t hesitate to contact us.

 It is mandatory for buildings under horizontal property ownership in Portugal to have a fire insurance policy that covers the risk of damage caused by fire to its walls or structure.
 The policy must cover each unit and the common parts of the building (including the roof, stairs, elevators, and garage).

 The fire insurance must be taken out by the owners of each unit or fraction, which can opt to contract a policy on their own (eventually including it in a Multi-Risk insurance policy) or subscribe to the condominium Fire Insurance policy, within the legal deadlines applicable.

 If you buy real estate in Portugal through credit with a bank or any credit institution, you will be demanded to contract two different insurances associated with your credit:

 These insurances are required to secure the amount the bank loans to its client for the acquisition of a house or property.

 Life insurance is demanded because you, as a loan holder, are subject to unexpected events or misfortunes.
 The Multi-Risk insurance will cover the risks associated with the house.
 So, by taking on an insurance policy, if something happens either to the insurance holder or to the house itself, the insurance company will cover the related expenses or debts, always within the limits of the specific conditions of your contracted policy, naturally.
 So, taken in combination, both insurances serve to protect the home, the family, and the household’s finances.